History of the Jews in Singapore: Japanese occupation

 By 1942, the same year Japanese occupation of Singapore started, the Jewish population had grown to a high of 1,500.
 During the occupation, many Jewish settlers were taken to POW camps located at Changi Prison and Sime Road.
 In the camp, the Jewish settlers were allowed to keep a kosher kitchen.

 Post-war

 After World War II ended, there was an exodus of Jews to Israel and Western countries such as Australia, the United Kingdom, and the United States.
 As a result, the community dropped to approximately 450 in 1968, even falling as low as 180 sometime in the 1960s.

 Recent history

-From the late 1980s, the Jewish community started growing due to increased economic development and a large Ashkenazi immigration rate to Singapore and as of 2015, the community had grown to a historic high of 10,456.
+From the late 1980s, the Jewish community started growing due to increased economic development and a large Ashkenazi immigration rate to Singapore.
+As of 2019, there were approximately 2500 Jewish residents in Singapore.

 Demographics

 As of 2015, there are 10,456 Jews in Singapore.
 Approximately 180 descendants of the "first wave" Jews, who are mostly Orthodox and began arriving almost 200 years ago, still exist, which the Rabbi of Singapore, Rabbi Mordechai Abergel, described as the only remaining indigenous Jews of Southeast Asia.